 Our long term goal is to determine the roles of TGF-β and/or CD44v6 (hyaluronan receptor) specific microRNAs involved in the pathogenesis of diffuse cutaneous systemic sclerosis (dcSSc) fibrosis that will help us to understand the pathogenesis of dcSSc and to identify novel methods for the diagnosis and treatment of the disease.
 Increased mortality is associated with African Americans with SSc compared to Caucacians.
 Ethnic differences in TGF-β effects on related molecules involved in SSc is an important factor underlying the severity of SSc in African Americans.

-For more information about the Pilot Project Program please contact Dr. Gary Gilkeson (email@example.com).
+For more information on the Pilot Project Program please contact Dr. Gary Gilkeson (email@example.com).